 Robert Hayden: “Those Winter Sundays”

 If there were a Top of the Pops for poetry, Robert Hayden’s "Those Winter Sundays" would be on it.
-Ten years ago, based on a Columbia University Press survey, the poem was ranked the 266th most anthologized poem in English.
-This put it nearly a hundred spots ahead of "Paul Revere’s Ride" (#313), but still lagging far behind Robert Frost’s "Stopping by Woods on a Snowy Evening" (ranked 6th).
+The poem was ranked the 266th most anthologized poem in English in a 2003 Columbia University Press survey.
+This put it nearly 100 spots ahead of "Paul Revere’s Ride" (#313), but still lagging far behind Robert Frost’s "Stopping by Woods on a Snowy Evening" (ranked 6th).

 While in college Hayden studied with the English poet W.H.
 Auden, who stressed a poetics of technical precision, for which Hayden was naturally suited.
 Poetic form would always remain important to him.
 Technique, he once said, enables discovery and definition in a poem, and it provides a way of "solving the unknowns."